New York City II

 Fort Gibson

 A 14-gun circular battery with a magazine and barracks was located on what was then known as Oyster Island, originally named Crown Fort until 1812.
 It replaced an earlier 1795 battery.
 Renamed Battery Gibson in the 1840's.
-It was dismantled in 1861 and replaced by a U.S. Navy ammunition depot during the Civil War.
+It was taken over by the U.S. Navy in 1861 as an ammunition depot and magazine, used as such until 1890.
 An Immigration Station was built beginning in 1892.
-The present structure was built in 1897.
+The present structure was built in 1897, in use until 1954.
 A U.S. Coast Guard training station was here 1939 - 1946.
 The island is now part of the Statue of Liberty National Monument.
-A section of the fort's wall was uncovered during the renovation of the Immigration Station, and is on display.
+A section of the fort's foundation wall was uncovered in the 1980's during the renovation of the Immigration Station, and is on display.
 Although the island lies within New Jersey's territorial waters, the island itself, above the mean low water mark, belongs to New York City per an 1834 agreement.
+(NOTE: this only applies to the natural, or northern, portion of the island.
+The man-made, or southern, portion of the island belongs to New Jersey, as it was created by fill after the 1834 agreement.)

 Fort Lafayette (2)

-A small brick casemated 70-gun fort once located on Hendrick's Reef about 200 yards offshore from Fort Hamilton.
-It was originally called Fort Diamond until 1823.
-Fort Lafayette was used to house POWs during the Civil War.
-A major fire occurred in 1868.
-After the fort was abandoned it was used as a U.S. Naval magazine from 1898 - 1946.
+A small brick and red sandstone three-tiered casemated 72-gun fort once located on Hendrick's Reef about 200 yards offshore from Fort Hamilton.
+It was originally called Fort Diamond until 1823, a year after it was fully completed.
+Construction began on the foundations in October 1812, and a temporary three gun battery was emplaced on top of the cofferdam in late 1814, but no further work was undertaken until after the war.
+It was still only half-completed in 1818, and was first garrisoned in 1820.
+Fort Lafayette was used to house Confederate POWs during the Civil War.
+A major fire occurred in 1868, forcing its abandonment as an active post.
+It was later used as a U.S. Naval Magazine from 1898 - 1946.
 A Marine Barracks was also located here during WWII.
-The post was transferred to the city in 1948.
-No remains.
-The site in now under the east tower of the Verrazano Narrows Bridge, which was built in 1960.
+The old fort was transferred to the city in 1948.
+No remains, destroyed in the late 1950's.
+The site in now under the east tower of the Verrazano Narrows Bridge, which was completed in 1960.

 Staten Island Civil War Camps